megat69/ACPL/README.md

 # ACPL
 My own programming language (compiled in Python).

+This project has just been made for fun, and is completely useless ;)

+But still, if you want to use it, please credit me xD !

 ### DOCUMENTATION ###
 Actually, this program can only print, input, create variables, and pause.

+Link to the [Wiki](https://github.com/megat69/ACPL/wiki) with all the docs.

 Things to know :
 This program works line per line, which means that it is **ONE INSTRUCTION PER LINE**.